andresV74/npm-random-messages/readme.md

 # random-messages

-Whenever I start a new project, I don't know what to write for the first commit.
-After doing a “git init” there is technically nothing there...
+Random messages is a project for the "Dependencies an packs with NPM" course.

 ## Install